Listen to the article here:

 After stating the problem, it is time to propose a solution.

 Do make sure the problem is so customized to the problems the organisation is facing.

-Tell them how you intend to solve the problem, the method and give them a timeframe to when you will bring up a solution to their problem.
+Tell them how you intend to solve the problem, and the method and give them a timeframe for when you will bring up a solution to their problem.

 Mention your Qualification